rogeravillarreal/phase-0-gps-1/awesome_page.md

 * The wonders of git
 * HTML

-*Note: So far, HTML is my favorite.*
+*Note: So far, git is my favorite.*

 > This line is a code block.